Sony WH-1000XM6 Review: The New King of Noise Cancelling Headphones?

 • Frequency Response: 4Hz - 40kHz (active), 20Hz - 40kHz (LDAC)

-• Impedance: 48 ohms
+• Impedance: 48 Ω

 • Sensitivity: 103 dB/mW

-• Closed-back over-ear design
+• Design: Closed-back, over-ear

 • Passive mode support via detachable 1.2m cable

 The soundstage on the WH-1000XM6 is expansive, with excellent width, depth, and instrument placement.
 The addition of spatial audio processing gives tracks a 3D quality, enhancing immersion in everything from jazz ensembles to cinematic scores.
 Compared to the XM5, the XM6 offers a more neutral and balanced tuning with tighter bass, improved midrange clarity, and airier highs.
+You are easily immersed in your music with the expansive sound and tight reproduction.
+I can definitely see this headphone being used in a monitoring setting when you need to analyze something quick on the go, or give a test listen to a track.

 The bass is punchy and controlled.
 While the XM6 doesn’t exaggerate sub-bass as aggressively as its predecessor, it still delivers satisfying low-end weight—especially in electronic and hip-hop genres.
 Listeners can fine-tune this region using the app EQ to fit personal preferences.
+If you're a fan of strong bass, the XM6 will definitely be for you.
+EDM and classic rock excel with the punchiness and loudness of the signature.
+The bass is very present and definitely comes to the front, but in slower and more mellow genres, it does take a backseat to allow other frequencies to take the reins.
+You'll find the bass is an excellent foundation for everything else that builds up from it.

 Though designed primarily for wireless use, the WH-1000XM6 includes a 3.5mm jack for lossless wired playback.
 While Bluetooth LDAC performs admirably, plugging in does yield a noticeable jump in resolution and clarity—especially in dense, acoustic recordings.
+A benefit to the XM6's design is the ability to listen to this headphone passively with a wire, so you don't need to use the battery to listen losslessly.
+While the standard cable that comes with the XM6 is plenty good, you can use upgraded cables that go directly to USB-C, like the Strauss & Wagner Kiel, for an easier connection to your devices.

 Using a portable DAC/amp like the iFi GO Link, the benefits were subtle: while bass and treble remained solid, the midrange took on a slightly thinner character.
 This suggests that Sony’s internal processing plays a role in shaping the sound when ANC is engaged.
+If you choose to use a portable DAC or amplifier, be careful with volume restrictions; sometimes Bluetooth headphones have limited capabilities when it comes to how loud it can be.

 The Sony WH-1000XM6 continues Sony’s reign at the top of the wireless noise-canceling headphone market.
 With a refined sound signature, adaptive listening modes, and top-tier ANC performance, this headphone balances performance and comfort in a sleek, modern package.
 Whether you’re working, traveling, or just vibing to your favorite playlist, the XM6 delivers one of the most versatile listening experiences money can buy.